 Don’t store it all online, Caroline

-Kris again: “If something happens to your cloud provider, what happens to your data?
+One of our editors again: “If something happens to your cloud provider, what happens to your data?
 When MegaUpload shut down a while back there was a whole lot of uploaded data that simply vanished into thin air.”
-Cloud storage is a great thing, but whether data is in your device or on a faraway server if it matters to you, you should ensure that there’s more than one copy of it in circulation.
+Cloud storage is a great thing, but whether data is in your device or on a faraway server, if it matters to you, you should ensure that there’s more than one copy of it in circulation.

 Don’t let it overheat, Pete

-We’ve seen stacks of stories about exploding Android phones, and while the culprit is usually a badly made no-name knock-off battery or charger there are still charging issues you should consider.
+We’ve seen stacks of stories about exploding Android phones, and while the culprit is usually a badly made no-name knock-off battery or charger, there are still charging issues you should consider.
 It’s a very bad idea to leave your phone somewhere warm when it’s charging, regularly letting your battery run to nearly zero is bad for its longevity and you should disconnect it when it’s fully charged.
-More tips here.

 Don’t leave the screen exposed, Jose